 In general, requirements can be categorized in three ways: business requirements, solution requirements and stakeholder requirements.

-That’s why it’s important to have a requirements management plan—or RMP.
+It’s important to have a requirements management plan—or RMP.
 This plan typically includes the following checklist:

 - Stakeholder roles and responsibilities: Have these roles been identified?
 For each task, has there been an owner assigned to monitor risk and manage the day-to-day?